dotnet/roslyn/docs/features/patterns.md

 ### Type Pattern

-The *type_pattern* both tests that an expression is of a given type and, if the *identifier* is present, casts it to that type if the test succeeds.
+The *type_pattern* both tests that an expression is of a given type and casts it to that type if the test succeeds.
 This introduces a local variable of the given type named by the given identifier.
 That local variable is *definitely assigned* when the result of the pattern-matching operation is true.

 ```antlr
 type_pattern